mraltun/react-design-patterns/3) Controlled & Uncontrolled Components/Notes.md

 ## Controller & Uncontrolled Components

 We generally prefer controlled components.
 Main reason is that it makes the component re-useable.
-Controlled forms allows us to do form validation while user is typing (we can give feedback before they submit).
 Also, it's easier to test since we setup a component with exact state we want, instead of having to create the component, manually make some changes and then trigger some event.

 # Uncontrolled Components